OpeOginni/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 - Provide a possible sentence structure
 - The table of vocabulary should only have the following columns: German, English

-Student Tips Instructions for tough part of the German Language (Use this as a seperate teaching section where applicable, based on the transcribed sentence, make this section concise)
+### Student Tips Instructions for tough part of the German Language (Use this as a seperate teaching section where applicable, based on the transcribed sentence, make this section concise)
 - Focus on words that look similar to other words in English but that means something else.
 - Focus on explaining the meaning of lengthy compound words
 - Focus on grammatical gender of nouns when needed

+##  Student Input
-Student Input: Bears are at the door, did you leave the garbage out?
+Bears are at the door, did you leave the garbage out?